gudatr/Godot4CharacterCreator/README.md

 The project itself is licensed under MIT.
 Where applicable, additional license information is provided.

-##### All these licenses allow at least closed source usage with credits and license visible in your product.
+##### All these licenses allow at least closed source usage with approriate credits and license visible in your product.